Chartered accountancy offers a prestigious career with lots of opportunity for progression and high earning potential

 - Working in other areas, such as tax, or in smaller firms, tends to be more office-based with less travel.

-Although entry to the profession without a degree or HND may be possible, accountancy is a highly competitive industry and graduates will have the competitive edge over other candidates.
-Candidates with a degree are generally preferred to those with an HND by the large employers.
+Entry is open to graduates of all disciplines, as companies offering training agreements are interested in graduates from a range of backgrounds.
+Entry to the profession without a degree or HND might be possible, but graduates will have the competitive edge over other candidates.
+Candidates with a degree are generally preferred to those with an HND by larger employers.

-Some employers train students to do the Association of Accounting Technicians (AAT) Accounting Qualification, which does not require a degree and can lead on to training for chartered status.
+A Certificate in Finance, Accounting and Business (CFAB) serves as a useful step between a degree and a training contract.
+Alternatively, some employers train students to do the Association of Accounting Technicians (AAT) accounting qualification, which does not require a degree but can lead on to training for chartered status.

 - Chartered Accountants Ireland (oversees both Ireland and Northern Ireland)